rupeshs/shortgpt/Readme.md

 # shortgpt

-shortgpt is a AI assistant console app for Windows/Linux/MacOS we can run it as command .
+shortgpt is an AI assistant console app for Windows/Linux/MacOS we can run it as command .
 It answers questions with less than 50 words,use GPT 3/4 from the terminal.

 ![shortgot](https://raw.githubusercontent.com/rupeshs/shortgpt/main/images/shortgpt.png)